 Rating Description

-Meets The school meets criteria as evidence by review, observation, or interview.
+Meets The school meets criteria as evidence by review, observation or interview.

-Partially The school meets some aspects of the criteria as evidenced by review, observation, or interview, but
+Partially The school meets some aspects of the criteria as evidenced by review, observation or interview, but

 Meets moderate concerns are noted.

 Does The school does not meet the criteria as evidenced by review, observation or interview and severe

 Not concerns are noted.

 Meet

+Kid's Community College Charter High School successfully met the majority of performance criteria as evidenced in the following pages.
 A detailed criteria checklist with staff findings, commendations and recommendations has been compiled and provided to the school to assist with continual growth.
 This report is also on file in the Charter Schools Office.